 Both writing and visuals feel honest and authentic.
 They root in real-world dynamics and never emotionally detach from the pain that inspired them.

-When They See Us Now is a one-hour special of Oprah Winfrey‘s interviews with the creator, actors, and real protagonists of the story.
+When They See Us Now is a one-hour special of Oprah Winfrey‘s interviews with the creator, actors, and the real story’s protagonists.
 The show is a powerful example of reciprocity between fiction and reality.
-The painful testimony of those who saw their lives torn apart by a conscious mistake – who suffered immensely but somehow survived – highlights the long way left to go towards equality as a reality rather than an ideal.
+The painful testimony of those who saw their lives torn apart by a conscious mistake – who suffered immensely but somehow survived – highlights the long way to go towards equality as a reality rather than an ideal.